Angular vs React 2026: Complete Framework Guide

 When to Choose Angular

-1. You’re building enterprise applications with 10+ developers where enforced conventions reduce code divergence
+1. Enterprise applications with 10+ developers where enforced conventions reduce code divergence

-3. You need built-in solutions for routing, forms, HTTP, and dependency injection without evaluating libraries
+3. Need built-in solutions for routing, forms, HTTP, and DI without evaluating libraries

-4. Long-term maintainability is critical.
-Angular’s structure pays dividends over years of maintenance
+4. Long-term maintainability is critical - Angular’s structure pays dividends over years

-5. You’re in a regulated industry (finance, healthcare, government) where Angular’s enterprise adoption provides confidence
+5. Regulated industries (finance, healthcare, government) where enterprise adoption matters

 When to Choose React

-1. You want ecosystem flexibility to choose best-in-class libraries for each concern
+1. Ecosystem flexibility - choose best-in-class libraries for each concern

-2. You’re building content-heavy sites with Next.js or Astro for SSR/SSG capabilities
+2. Content-heavy sites with Next.js or Astro for SSR/SSG

-3. Your team prefers functional programming patterns and composition over inheritance
+3. Functional programming preference - composition over inheritance

-4. You need React Native for mobile development with shared code
+4. React Native needed for mobile with shared code

 Decision Framework